Prajapati had two daughters by the names Kadru and Vinata, Both were given in marriage to Sage Kasyapa.

 The two sisters had developed some rivalry between themselves.
 Kadru was the first to ask for the boon.
-She wanted to have for sons a thousand snakes, all of equal splendour.
+She wanted to have a thousand snakes, all of equal splendour, as her sons

 Vinata wished to have two sons surpassing the thousand offsprings of Kadru in strength, energy, body size and prowess.
 Kasyapa granted them the wishes they had asked for.